 Fall in with

-- Meaning: Diminish in size, value etc.
+- Meaning: To decrease in size, value or importance.

 - Meaning: Be assigned to; to acquire a new responsibility, duty or burden

-- Meaning: Occur on a particular day
+- Meaning: To happen or take place on a specific day

-Fall through, Fall under, Fall upon Meaning & Examples
+Fall through, Fall under, Fall upon

-Phrasal Verbs with FALL | Pictures
+Phrasal Verbs with FALL | Picture